 Patrisse Cullors is a Los Angeles-based social activist who, with two other people, started the movement #BlackLivesMatter in 2013, taking their inspiration from the acquittal of George Zimmerman in the shooting death of Trayvon Martin.
 As the truth and reinvestment campaign director for the Ella Baker Center for Human Rights, Cullors works to build the response capacity of communities that are affected by violence.

 Commemoration week activities will run January 18-23.

 Touré is the keynote speaker on Monday, January 18, in the Fieldhouse on the Allendale Campus.

-Cullors will give a presentation on January 20 at the Kirkhof Center on the Allendale Campus, which will be simulcast to an audience in the Eberhard Center on the Pew Grand Rapids Campus.
+Cullors will give a presentation on Wednesday, January 20, at the Kirkhof Center on the Allendale Campus, which will be simulcast to an audience in the DeVos Center, Loosemore Auditorium, on the Pew Grand Rapids Campus.

 It will mark the fourth year that classes have been canceled on the King holiday, allowing more students, faculty and staff members to participate in events.

 Follow the week's events on social media using #GVSUMLK.
 Click here for a link to a flyer of events.

 New in 2016, a Teach-In will be held during the commemoration week, on January 21, from 8:30 a.m.-9 p.m..
 Grand Valley has hosted Teach-Ins for the past two years in the spring.
 Organizers said holding the Teach-In during commemoration week activities will deepen and advance social justice work that has been inspired by King.